 Term life insurance vs. mortgage life insurance

-If you’ve recently closed on a new home, your mortgage company may be sending offers for mortgage life policies to protect your loan.
-But a mortgage life policy is not the same as term life insurance.
-While seemingly convenient to purchase, this type of policy can leave your family underinsured if you don’t have supplemental term life insurance coverage.
+If you’ve recently closed on a new home, your mortgage company may be sending offers for mortgage life insurance policies to protect your loan.
+But a mortgage life insurance policy is not the same as term life insurance.
+While seemingly convenient to purchase, this type of insurance can leave your family underinsured if you don’t have supplemental term life insurance coverage.

-Additionally, these policies aren’t as flexible as term life insurance policies.
+Additionally, mortgage life insurance policies aren’t as flexible as term life insurance policies.
 The coverage you can buy typically maxes out at the amount of your mortgage and the length of the loan.
-If you purchased a $200,000 house with a 20-year mortgage, that’s the maximum protection you can buy.
+If you purchased a $250,000 house with a 30-year mortgage, that’s the maximum mortgage life insurance you can buy.
 And, mortgage life insurance may have more exclusions than term insurance about what types of deaths qualify for the payout, so it’s important to read the fine print.

-Term coverage offers flexibility, personalization and additional financial protection that you can’t get from mortgage life insurance.
+Term life insurance coverage offers flexibility, personalization and additional financial protection that you can’t get from mortgage life insurance.
 You get to choose your coverage amount, and you get to decide who would receive your coverage if you died while the policy was in effect.
-That recipient, or beneficiary, could then decide how to spend the coverage to best protect your family, rather than having your coverage go to your mortgage lien holder.
+Your beneficiary or beneficiaries could then decide how to spend the coverage to best protect your family, rather than having your coverage go to your mortgage lien holder.

-How to use term life coverage to protect your mortgage
+How to use term life insurance to protect your mortgage

-When you buy term life insurance, you get to choose a coverage amount and a term length that meet your family’s needs.
+When you buy term life insurance, you get to choose a coverage amount and term length that meet your family’s needs.
 If mortgage protection is your primary goal, choose a coverage amount that would pay off your mortgage and a term length that’s at least as long as the life of your home loan.
-For example, if you owe $500,000 on a 30-year mortgage then a policy in that amount would likely fit your needs.
-For a healthy, 30-year-old man, that policy would start at about $34 per month.
+For example, if you owe $250,000 on a 30-year mortgage, then a policy in that amount would likely fit your needs.

 But for most families, there’s more financial protection needed than merely an amount that covers your mortgage.
 You should consider income replacement for both spouses, day-to-day bills, and the cost of childcare and your children’s education… to name a few of our many financial responsibilities.